Message from the General Manager

 Water resources planning and protection

 By 2040, the Twin Cities region is projected to grow by 500,000 people, changing how we use and conserve our water resources.
 Protecting, conserving, and using the region’s groundwater and surface water is critical for the region to thrive.
-This work includes protecting public health, supporting economical growth and development, maintaining habitat and ecosystem health, and providing for recreational opportunities.
+This work includes protecting public health, supporting economic growth and development, maintaining habitat and ecosystem health, and providing recreational opportunities.
 Clean and plentiful water is essential to our region’s quality of life, and we’re committed to water resources planning and management.